catenax-eV/catenax-ev.github.io/docs/working-model/03-process-from-idea-to-production/03-01-process-from-idea-to-production.md

 **Hint:** You can find the latest versions of the product helm charts in our release [changelog](https://eclipse-tractusx.github.io/CHANGELOG).

 At least two committer must review the PR, including the source code, test results and the compliance with the Tractus-X release guidelines (TRGs), and approve the merging of these changes.
 In case there are change requests or defects that a committer cannot solve, the contributor must address these changes before merging.
-Defects must be created as bugs in the sig-release repo.

 The PR and the related product tests are part of the open-source development process resulting in a new product (rc-)version.